 Downer has a “commitment to supporting a workforce which is as diverse as the community within which it operates”.
 It also aims to maintain compliance with “legal and regulatory requirements including gender reporting and the flexible work provisions under the Fair Work Act.”

 The company defines inclusiveness as “recognising and embracing individual differences in our workforce, including gender, age, ethnic and cultural background, physical ability and flexible work requirements”.
 Downer is currently focused on attracting, retaining and promoting more women, as well as more Indigenous Australians and Maori New Zealanders.

-Downer’s Graduate Development Program runs for two years.
-It involves structured rotations, regular development training sessions, networking opportunities and one-on-one executive mentoring from senior staff.
+Downer’s Graduate Program runs for two years.
+It involves structured rotations, regular development training sessions, networking opportunities and one-on-one mentoring from senior leaders.
 It aims to produce “well-rounded, highly skilled professionals”.
 Aside from having a relevant degree, candidates are expected to be knowledgeable about what Downer does and demonstrate leadership abilities and emotional intelligence.

 Downer claims to provide “competitive remuneration” and grads report their salaries being at or a bit above the industry average.
 If your work duties involve relocating or regular travel you will be eligible for the relevant allowances.
 Other perks included novated leases or discounts on vehicle purchases or rentals, subsidised health insurance and gym memberships and cheap tickets to sporting events.

 Downer invests a lot of resources in training grads and views them as the future leaders of the business.
 If you aspire to move up the ranks you’ll receive plenty of support and encouragement.
 That said, as you are promoted, you’ll find yourself spending less time doing what you trained to do (e.g. being an engineer) and lots more time managing people and projects.